 2130 Fulton St., San Francisco, CA 94117

-This activity has been approved for Minimum Continuing Legal Education credit by the State Bar of California in the amount of 4.0 credit hours in the category of Legal Ethics.
+This activity has been approved for Minimum Continuing Legal Education credit by the State Bar of California in the amount of 3.0 general credit hours and 1.0 credit in the category of Legal Ethics.
 The University of San Francisco School of Law is an approved provider of MCLE and certifies that this activity conforms to the standards for approved educational activities prescribed by the rules and regulations of the State Bar of California governing minimum continuing legal education.